M2 Internship

 Keywords invasive plants, honey bee, vision, color detection, color discrimination

-From July to November 2020, I worked at the CRCA in Toulouse, France, under the supervision of Sylvie Guillerme and Martin Giurfa.
-While COVID was spreading around in 2020, we were lucky enough to go to the Pyrenees to sample the reflectance of flowers.
+From July to November 2020, I worked at the Research Center on Animal Cognition (CRCA) in Toulouse, France, under the supervision of Sylvie Guillerme and Martin Giurfa.
+Despite the constraints of the COVID‑19 pandemic, we were fortunate to conduct fieldwork in the Pyrenees, where we measured the spectral reflectance of flowers.
 We then used a perceptual approach based on the neural mechanisms of bee vision to compare different properties of local flowers with invasive flowers.
-We found out that if you’re an invasive flower, you can hide among local flowers, promoting bees generalization, or you can be very conspicuous and potentially attract more pollinators.
+Our results suggested two main strategies for invasive flowers: either resembling local species to blend into the floral community and encourage generalization by bees, or standing out visually to potentially attract more pollinators.
 In this work, we focused on visual cues, but invasive plants use multiple sensory dimensions, so this work is now followed by the thesis of Frank Weber

 Resume of our project